 Students who complete these programs work distantly from their choice of location and submit tasks via the Internet.
-While offering many advantages, a remote internship is a viable alternative to the conventional internship.
+While offering many advantages, a remote internship is a viable alternative to a conventional internship.

 Monetary-wise, the benefits are uncertain.
 But in regards to your future, the impact is significant.
-And to save time and hassles of commuting remote internship proves to be a better option.
-Following are the perks of being in a remote internship:
+And to save time and hassles of commuting, remote internship proves to be a better option.
+The following topics are the perks of being in a remote internship.

 Work From Anywhere